Gremlin: Popularization by Roald Dahl

 The 1943 publication of The Gremlins by Random House consisted of 50,000 copies, with Dahl ordering 50 copies for himself as promotional material for himself and the upcoming film, handing them out to everyone he knew, including the British ambassador in Washington Lord Halifax, and the US First Lady Eleanor Roosevelt who read it to her grandchildren.
 The book was considered an international success with 30,000 more sold in Australia but initial efforts to reprint the book were precluded by a wartime paper shortage.
 Reviewed in major publications, Dahl was considered a writer-of-note and his appearances in Hollywood to follow up with the film project were met with notices in Hedda Hopper's columns.
 (Note: In 1950, Collins Publishing (New York) published a limited reprint of The Gremlins.)

 The film project was reduced to an animated short and eventually cancelled in August 1943, when copyright and RAF rights could not be resolved.
 But thanks mainly to Disney, the story had its share of publicity, which helped in introducing the concept to a wider audience.
 Issues #33–41 of Walt Disney's Comics and Stories published between June 1943 and February 1944 contained a nine-episode series of short silent stories featuring a Gremlin Gus as their star.
 The first was drawn by Vivie Risto, and the rest of them by Walt Kelly.
 This served as their introduction to the comic book audience as they are human gremlins who lived in their own village as little flying human people.

 While Roald Dahl was famous for making gremlins known worldwide, many returning Air Servicemen swear they saw creatures tinkering with their equipment.
-One crewman swore he saw one before an engine malfunction that caused his B-25 Mitchell bomber to rapidly lose altitude, forcing the aircraft to return to base.
+One crewman swore he saw one before an engine malfunction that caused his North American B-25 Mitchell bomber to rapidly lose altitude, forcing the aircraft to return to base.
 Folklorist Hazen likewise offers his own alleged eyewitness testimony of these creatures, which appeared in an academically praised and peer-reviewed publication, describing an occasion he found "a parted cable which bore obvious tooth marks in spite of the fact that the break occurred in a most inaccessible part of the plane".
 At this point, Hazen states he heard "a gruff voice" demand, "How many times must you be told to obey orders and not tackle jobs you aren't qualified for? – This is how it should be done."
 Upon which Hazen heard a "musical twang" and another cable was parted.